-Valvular disease, or heart valve disease, affects one or more of the heart’s four valves, which open and close with each heartbeat, to keep blood flowing in one direction.
-Valve disease may involve stenosis (narrowing of the valve) or regurgitation (backward flow of blood through the valve).
-Regurgitation, also known as insufficiency, is sometimes called “leaky valve.”
-A heart murmur, an abnormal sound heard during a heartbeat, is often harmless but can be a sign of valve disease.
+Heart valve disease affects one or more of the heart’s four valves, which open and close with each heartbeat, to keep blood flowing in one direction.
 An estimated 5 million Americans are diagnosed with valve disease every year.
+A heart murmur, an abnormal sound heard during a heartbeat, is often harmless, but can be a sign of valve disease.

 Academic Medicine to Diagnose and Treat Heart Valve Disease

 Our team, led by doctors representing multiple specialties, provides the individualized care you need.
 Our specialists work collaboratively, using best-practice techniques and weekly “valve conferences” to gather multiple opinions to make sure you get the best treatment recommendations.
 We have access to the latest diagnostic and imaging capabilities.

 You may need surgery to repair or replace a heart valve, others may need only medications or close monitoring.
 Our heart and vascular experts offer the entire spectrum of care for valvular disease treatment, including nonsurgical options, traditional open surgical procedures and minimally invasive surgery such as transcatheter aortic valve replacement (TAVR) and robotic mitral valve repair.

 Because we are part of an academic medical center, our patients have access to treatments not readily available at other institutions.
 We also participate in significant clinical research trials to find new and more effective treatments for heart and vascular disease.